-- Which part of your organisation this application is based on full organisation, a division or department, a business unit etc. - Why you are applying for this category - The organisational context for this application - Whether this is the standard way of working in this organisation, or an improvement - Any general information, so the application can be understood in its context (national/international, market etc.) - For an explanation of the categories, please refer to the webpage.
+- Describe clearly what part of your organisation this application is based on.
+Is it the full organisation, a division or department, a business unit etc. Please ensure that all information and evidence you provide is for that scope, for that (part of) the organisation. - Describe clearly which category the application is addressing.
+Why are you applying for this category? - Describe whether this is the standard way of working in this organisation, or whether this is an improvement on the way of working - Describe the organisational context in which agility relevant to this awards category takes place - Please add any general information, so the application can be understood in its context (national/international, market etc.) - For an explanation of the categories, please refer to the webpage.